bloopyboop/bevy_camera_bug/README.md

 permanently fix the issue.
 Comments in 'main.rs' elaborate relevant details.

-To reproduce:
+## To reproduce
+- Have rust nightly toolchain installed (if you want to test stable, remove rust-toolchain.toml)
 - Clone the repo
-- 'cargo run'
+- `cargo run`

 Press SPACE in the application to cycle through four test cases:
 - Static viewport -> No effect on FPS